$Z^0$ boson associated b-jet production in high-energy nuclear collisions: Summary

-Furthermore, with the high purity of quark jet in $Z^0\,+\,$(b-)jet events, we addressed the mass dependence of $Z^0$ tagged (b-)jet productions.
-We calculate $x_{jZ}$ of $Z^0\,+\,$jet and $x_{bZ}$ of $Z^0\,+\,$b-jet, and show the ordering of the shift of the mean momentum imbalance for $Z^0\,+\,$b-jet and $Z^0\,+\,$jet in heavy-ion collisions to be $\Delta\left\langle x_{bZ} \right\rangle < \Delta\left\langle x_{jZ} \right\rangle$.
-We also calculate another observable, the nuclear modification factors of tagged jet cross section $I_{AA}$ for $Z^0\,+\,$jet and $Z^0\,+\,$b-jet, and observe stronger suppression of $I_{AA}$ for $Z^0\,+\,$jet relative to those for $Z^0\,+\,$b-jet.
-In general, these comparisons can be validated at the LHC with the current experimental technologies, and may provide a key to unlock the puzzle of mass hierarchy of jet quenching.
+Finally, we predict that the mass effect of jet quenching can be addressed by comparing the medium modifications of $Z^0\,+\,$jet and $Z^0\,+\,$b-jet.
+With the high purity of the quark jet in $Z^0\,+\,$(b-)jet events, we estimate the medium modification of the transverse momentum imbalance $x_{jZ}$ ($x_{bZ}$) and the nuclear modification factor $I_{AA}$ for both $Z^0\,+\,$jet and $Z^0\,+\,$b-jet in Pb+Pb collisions.
+We find a larger shift of $x_{jZ}$ and stronger suppression for $I_{AA}$ of $Z^0\,+\,$jet than for $Z^0\,+\,$b-jet indicating that b-jets lose less energy than light quark jets.
+These predictions can be tested via future measurements at the LHC and may provide a key to solving the puzzle of the mass hierarchy of jet quenching.